SAFCSP-Team/String-project/README.md

 Capitalized first character: Hello world
 ```

+### Submission
+- Submit your project by sending the solution file via email.

 ### Qualification to pass
 - The program should correctly identify and display the minimum and maximum characters in the input string.
 - The program should count and display the occurrences of a specific character in the input string.